haiku/website/content/blog/bitigchi/2020-09-11-system-sound-contest.md

 ## What to consider

-- All sound events except the startup chime should be up to 1 second.
+- All sound events except the startup chime should be up to 1 second long.
 If the situation calls for, it can be longer, but it **should** not exceed 2 seconds.
 For startup chime, the limit is 5 seconds.
 - They should be non-intrusive.
 Distorted tunes are not welcome.
 - Expanding on "haiku" and related themes are encouraged.
 - Entries need to be in WAV format (44,100 Hz, 16 bits ps).